dweissner/dweissner.github.io/_posts/2022-11-27-Ticketmaster.md

 Market power may have led Ticketmaster to underinvest in site stability resulting in lackluster service.
 Had it faced credible competition it may not have taken the consumer experience for granted.

-High ticket prices can arise naturally via market forces of supply and demand and with the markup on ticket prices seen in the secondary market, it could even be that the face value initially set for the primary market is lower than that actual market clearing price.
-Another way for ticket sellers to extract revenue is through add-on fees like drip pricing mechanisms whereby add-on costs are revealed in the finalization stages of a transaction when consumers are least likely to make comparisons and weigh their decision.
+High ticket prices can arise naturally via market forces of supply and demand.
+The high markup on ticket prices seen in the secondary market, even suggest that the face value initially set for the primary market is lower than that *actual* market clearing price.
+However, another way for ticket sellers to extract revenue is through add-on fees like **drip pricing** mechanisms whereby add-on costs are revealed in the finalization stages of a transaction when consumers are least likely to make comparisons and weigh their decision.

 <sub><sup>Note: These views are my own and do not reflect those of my employer or any other organization of which I am a member.</sup></sub>